 Always searching for ways to promote his product, Mikimoto participated in worldwide exhibitions such as the 1910 Anglo-Japanese Fair in London.
 Not content to simply display his pearls he always created a centerpiece for each of the exhibitions that would not be easily forgotten.
 At this first exhibition, a Japanese screen and fan embellished with Mikimoto cultured pearls impressed the attendees.
 The Mikimoto Pagoda at the 1926 Philadelphia World’s Fair continued to impress, featuring 12,000 gleaming cultured pearls set into a five-story pearl pagoda.
 In 1932, in order to reaffirm Japan’s superiority in the pearl industry, Mikimoto theatrically burned “inferior” pearls before an audience of the international press.
 At the 1933 Chicago World’s Fair, a stunning miniature model of Mount Vernon embellished with 24,328 pearls was unveiled and at the New York World’s fair in 1939, Mikimoto displayed a gorgeous and crowd stopping pearl model of the Liberty Bell.

-Mikimoto strove to constantly build on the foundation he established with his high quality cultured pearls.
-In 1930 the price of natural pearls had been so severely impacted by Mikimoto's cultured pearls that the market for natural pearls all but collapsed.
-Further strain was put upon both the natural pearl and cultured pearl markets by the advent of Word War II.
+Mikimoto strove constantly to build on the foundation he established with his high-quality cultured pearls.
+In 1930 the price of natural pearls had been so severely impacted by Mikimoto’s cultured pearls that the market for natural pearls all but collapsed.
+Further strain was put upon both the natural pearl and cultured pearl markets by the advent of World War II.
 While Mikimoto was able to keep his pearl farms open during the war years of the early 1940s, war disruption meant that natural pearlers could not work.
-The resulting pollution of oyster beds following the discovery of oil in the Persian Gulf and the migration of the work force into other areas related to the war and oil exploration, proved the final and fatal blow to the natural pearl industry.
-In the meantime, Mikimoto's stockpile of cultured pearls insured a lively post-war cultured pearl market.
-Other Japanese pearl farmers, having learned Mikimoto's techniques, joined the industry and post-war Japan adopted the cultured pearl industry as their "national heritage."
+The resulting pollution of oyster beds following the discovery of oil in the Persian Gulf and the migration of the workforce into other areas related to the war and oil exploration proved the final and fatal blow to the natural pearl industry.
+In the meantime, Mikimoto’s stockpile of cultured pearls insured a lively post-war cultured pearl market.
+Other Japanese pearl farmers, having learned Mikimoto’s techniques, joined the industry and post-war Japan adopted the cultured pearl industry as their “national heritage.”

 Recognized as one of Japan’s top ten inventors, Mikimoto was invited by the Emperor to attend a dinner at the Imperial Palace.
 In addition, he posthumously received the Grand Cordon of the Order of the Sacred Treasure.
 Mikimoto was active in the world of cultured pearls until his death in 1954 at the venerable age of 96.